Montserrat from Barcelona

 Visitors can enjoy scenic walks, short hiking routes, breathtaking viewpoints, and a completely different landscape compared to Barcelona.
 Whether you’re looking for nature, views, or a cultural experience, Montserrat offers a well-balanced day trip that’s easy to plan and accessible for all types of travelers.

-For most visitors, Montserrat is not just worth visiting — it’s one of the best day trips you can take from Barcelona.
+For most visitors, Montserrat is not just worth visiting — it’s one of the best day trips from Barcelona.

 How far is Montserrat from Barcelona?